danep93/mynewwebsite/content/posts/what-is-a-name.md

 not always the case.
 Imagine you work for NASA; you'd much rather get a false alarm that oxygen levels are dangerously low compared to no alarm.
 For a more in depth explanation, look up Precision and Recall and how they relate to F1.

-While our scores aren't horrible, I think we can do better.
+While our scores aren't bad, I think we can do better.

 One of the hardest parts of getting a well performing Neural Net is tuning the hyper parameters just right.
 While parameters are the weights used to favor certain connections over others, hyperparameters dictate how you’re going to fit your model.
 Tuning the hyperparameters results in more accurate parameters which gives us a better accuracy.
 Here we use GridSearchCV to wrap our neural network in a KerasClassifier object that tries every possible combination of hyper parameters that we pass in.
 There are many more hyper parameters but these are some of the most common for tuning.
 As an added benefit, GridSearchCV employs KFold cross validation instead of holdout validation, which means each one of our training points will be eventually used for training our model.
+More training points means more opportunities for our model to learn.
 If k = 3, we will perform training 3 times, where each time we use a different 66% of our data for training and 33% for cross validation.

 {{< highlight go "linenos=table,linenostart=1" >}}
 def create_model(shuffle=True, optimizer='Adam', dropout=0.5, embed_dimensions=64):